Letting Children Do What They Do Best

 Our Mission: Morningside PlayCare cultivates the language genius, open mindedness, and wonder-filled hearts of young children.

-We do this by operating a nursery school that provides nurturing, fun, care; while immersing children in the Mandarin and Spanish languages through play, creative activities, Yoga and exploration of Nature.
+We do this by providing nurturing care, as we immerse children in the Mandarin and Spanish languages through play, authentic creative activities, Yoga and exploration of Nature.

 Our Vision: To help create a generation of young Americans distinguished to serve as bridge builders, peacemakers, and citizen diplomats.
-We envision young adults who are globally and academically competent, fluent in Chinese culture, multilingual, possessing of a love of nature, confident in their ability to build and create, and aspiring to a world where all on our planet, have the opportunity to thrive.
+We envision young adults who are globally and academically competent, multilingual, fluent in Chinese culture, living in loving connection with nature, confident in their ability to build and create, and aspiring to a planet where all have the opportunity to realize their potential.

 Our Location: Morningside PlayCare is located in the lovely Morningside Gardens, a residential co-op community in Morningside Heights, three blocks from Columbia's Teachers College.
 The co-op's one square block, filled with trees, gardens, birds, squirrels, and the occasional rabbit, comprises our nature exploration laboratory.
 It is also a sweet place to enjoy a picnic lunch and playground fun.
 Should you visit, come early and tour our grounds.

 Our Staff: Our staff is comprised of native Mandarin, Spanish and English speakers.
 With our close proximity to Columbia University's Teachers College, most of our teachers and interns are Teachers College graduates and students.
 New York University and CUNY are also prime sources of recruitment.
 All staff we hire share the values of child-centered care and learning.
 And our professional development program is robust.
 We are committed to the highest-quality care and teaching.

 OUR IMMERSION CURRICULUM